Comparing Centrus Energy (LEU) & Its Peers

 |2.33

-19.3% of Centrus Energy shares are held by institutional investors.
-Comparatively, 46.1% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by institutional investors.
-14.2% of Centrus Energy shares are held by insiders.
-Comparatively, 12.9% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+19.3% of Centrus Energy shares are owned by institutional investors.
+Comparatively, 46.1% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are owned by institutional investors.
+14.2% of Centrus Energy shares are owned by insiders.
+Comparatively, 12.9% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Earnings & Valuation

-This table compares Centrus Energy and its peers top-line revenue, earnings per share and valuation.
+This table compares Centrus Energy and its peers revenue, earnings per share and valuation.

 |Gross Revenue